ederzz/EAGALLERY/README.md

 # EAGALLERY

-THE GALLY OF EDER &amp; AMBER'S SHOTS.
+THE GALLY OF EDER &amp; AMBER'S SHOTS.Inspired by <https://www.ippawards.com>.